Say goodbye to jingly pockets, wallets stuffed with creased bills, and checkbooks. Payments are trending away from cash and paper checks.

 - The payment processor tells the payment gateway that the payment is approved.

-- The customer is notified with a confirmation page or “success” message, and then you fulfil their candle order.
+- The customer is notified with a confirmation page or “success” message, and then you fulfill their candle order.

 It sounds like a lot of information bouncing back and forth, but amazingly, this entire payment process happens in just a few seconds.